-- 1. To avoid electric shock, disconnect electrical supply before performing maintenance. - 2.
-To avoid severe burns, allow furnace to cool before performing maintenance. - 3.
-Perform service and maintenance as described in this manual and the burner manual. - Do not attempt to make adjustments to the blower or motor while the furnace is in operation.
-Disconnect power to the furnace and be sure all parts have stopped moving before attempting adjustments or maintenance. - 5.
-The burner must be set up and adjusted using combustion test instruments.
+- To avoid electric shock, disconnect electrical supply before performing maintenance. - To avoid severe burns, allow furnace to cool before performing maintenance. - Perform service and maintenance as described in this manual and the burner manual - Do not attempt to adjust the blower or motor while the furnace is in operation.
+Disconnect power to the furnace and be sure all parts have stopped moving before attempting adjustments or maintenance. - The burner must be set up and adjusted using combustion test instruments.
 Visual examination of the flame alone cannot determine combustion performance.